CPE-OOU/ProjectPulse/README.md

 ## Integration

 The frontend React application communicates with the backend Express server via RESTful API endpoints.
-The backend interacts with the Python chatbot for processing and retrieving project papers.
+The frontend interacts with the Python chatbot for retrieving  information about the department.

 ### API Endpoints